nuprl/Stopify/README.md

   `--hofs=fill` to transparently support builtin higher-order functions.
   *NOTE*: applies Webpack.

+- `--getters` (optional) By default, Stopify assumes that the program does not use JavaScript [getters] and [setters].
+Use the boolean flag `--getters` to enable support for getters and setters and JavaScript.

 - `--debug` (optional) Set this flag if you trying to use Stopify to support single-stepping and breakpoints.